-What is Brain Damage?
+What Is Brain Damage?

-Causes of Brain Damage
+Causes of Newborn Brain Damage

 - Poisoning: Toxins such as methylmercury are known to cause widely distributed brain damage in the developing infant brain.

-Localized Brain Damage
+Types of Newborn Brain Damage

-Signs of brain damage in babies:
+Signs of brain damage in babies include:

 - Abnormally shaped spine